kovidgoyal/kitty/docs/build.rst

 .. note::
    If you plan to run kitty from source long-term, there are a couple of caveats to be aware of.
-You should occassionally run ``./dev.sh deps`` to have the dependencies re-downloaded as they are updated periodically.
+You should occasionally run ``./dev.sh deps`` to have the dependencies re-downloaded as they are updated periodically.
    Also, the built kitty executable assumes it will find source in whatever directory you first ran :code:`./dev.sh build` in.
 If you move/rename the